maaaaaaam/Random-Quote-Machine/README.md

 - Run frontend (don't forget to npm install before launching the frontend): npm run dev -- --port=5173

 Importing quotes via the frontend UI requires a .csv file in the format "Quote text","Author" without table headers.
 There is 5quotesToAdd.csv in the root folder.
 This file can be used for the import via the frontend UI.

+The reinitialization uses backend/10InitialQuotesForReinit.csv to import into the table after clearing it.